Fire and Rescue

 Witness Subpoenas

 If you are submitting a witness subpoena related to fire and rescue incidents, it must be sent to the Public Safety Headquarters FOIA Section.
 We kindly ask that you submit all subpoenas at least 10 business days before the trial whenever possible.
 Please note that the department cannot accept any subpoenas submitted with less than 48 hours' notice.
-The subpoena must include the full and correct name of the employee to ensure it reaches the right employee on time for the trial.
+The subpoena must include the employee's full and correct name to ensure it reaches the correct employee on time for the trial.

 Fairfax County Fire and Rescue Department